 This starts with talking to your project stakeholders (like the client you’ll be delivering the project to), as well as your team and team leaders who’ll be in charge of making it happen.
 These discussions should hash out the project’s needs, budget, deliverables, deadlines, etc.

-When the project’s stakeholders are all on the same page, you can then create a list of tasks and milestones your team needs to execute in order to deliver the project on time and on budget.
-Here’s a Shopify example of a breakdown of tasks for a new website build:
+When the project’s stakeholders are all on the same page, you can create a list of tasks and milestones your team needs to execute to deliver the project on time and within budget.
+Here’s a breakdown of tasks in Float for a rebranding project:

 To prioritize which tasks should be worked on first, you can use the SMART principle to guide you.
 Which tasks are the most important and urgent to get the project delivered?
 Can they be measured, and how?
 Who will be in charge of getting each task done?
 When do you need each task delivered to make sure the project is completed on time?